robotayyyyy/Ev3PiSoccer/README.md

 # Ev3PiSoccer
-soccer bot from Lego EV3 and Raspberry pi

 ## Propose
 I just wana adapt image processing to a simple robot with a casual task, put the ball to the goal.
 My Idea is using the Raspberry pi for immage processing task and send the message to the EV3 robot via bluetooth.